zlogic/mendix-docs/content/en/docs/deployment/private-cloud/reduced-downtime-deployment.md

 Kubernetes allows to update an app without downtime by [performing a rolling update](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/).
 Instead of stopping an app and then starting it with an updated version or configuration, Kubernetes can replace pods (replicas) one by one with an updated version.
 Existing pods will handle requests until the newer version is fully started.

-Any changes in the [domain model](/refguide/domain-model/) need a database (schema) update, which can only be done safely if no data is written to the database.
+Any changes in the [domain model](/refguide/domain-model/) need a database (schema) update; while Mendix is updating the schema, it's not possible to modify any persistent entities.

 The Private Cloud Operator uses a [recreate](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#recreate-deployment) strategy by default: stop the current version (configuration) of an app, then start the new version.